jothepro/djinni-cmake/README.md

 All generated header files can be found on the include path under `Demo/`

-If the target platform is Android, a jar named `Example.jar` will be built to `${CMAKE_CURRENT_BINARY_DIR}` once the target `Example` is built.
+If the target language is Java, a jar named `Example.jar` will be built to `${CMAKE_CURRENT_BINARY_DIR}` once the target `Example` is built.

-If the target platform is Darwin (iOS/macOS/watchOS/tvOS), a Swift Bridging Header can be found on the include path: `Demo/Example.h`
+If the target language is Objective-C, a Swift Bridging Header can be found on the include path: `Demo/Example.h`

 ## Troubleshooting